dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 1/README.md

 ![](2019-12-04-16-38-09.png)

-BGP is configured between Tier0 and physical layer switch <b>however it is not mandatory.
+BGP is configured between Tier0 Gateway and physical layer switch <b>however it is not mandatory.
 HA VIP with static routing can also be used.</b>

 ![](2019-12-04-16-34-37.png)

 ![](2019-12-04-16-34-52.png)

-Route redistribution is configured as shown below.
+Tier 0 Gateway route redistribution is configured as shown below.
 It is important to note that "Tier 1 NAT" and "Tier 1 LB VIP" is selected, since both will be used for different purposes and explained in the upcoming parts of this series.

 ![](2019-12-18_15-39-10.jpg)